IMAGE OF 1936 TYPE ONLY

 |

-1951 DOLLAR The 1951 dollar comes in the same varieties as 1950 but are more difficult to differentiate because there are more degrees of water line lenght.
+1951 DOLLAR The 1951 dollar comes in the same varieties as 1950 but are more difficult to differentiate because there are more degrees of water line length.
 Looking at how the island attaches to the canoe (strongly or weakly) helps.
 The Arnprior is still pretty clear with only 1 1/2 water lines present and the lower one much shorter than the upper.
 1951 dollars are found in Proof-like and are very nice coins.
 I am not yet certain but I believe most or all 1951 PL dollars are of the short water line variety and normally on ICCS examples the variety will not be designated.

 |